 During the 1980’s my interests peaked in these creative outlets:

-- Furniture Restoration / Reclamation – I love early Australian wooden furniture; especially pieces made from silky oak, but often found them too expensive.
+Furniture Restoration / Reclamation – I love early Australian wooden furniture; especially pieces made from silky oak, but often found them too expensive.
 Solution?
 Buy the odd broken, painted or damaged piece in a 2nd hand shop and restore it.
-I taught myself how to use an electric belt and orbital sander, how to manually strip paint and how to lovingly oil a piece to reclaim its former glory.
-My dining table and chairs, a kitchen hutch, TV stand and several coffee tables still “live” in my home to this day.
+I taught myself how to use electric tools such as an electric belt and orbital sander.
+How to manually strip paint and lovingly oil a piece to reclaim its former glory naturally followed.
+My dining table and chairs, a kitchen hutch and a TV stand still “live” in my home to this day.

-- Illuminated lettering – my mother and I joined forces and spent mother-daughter time exploring the art of illuminated lettering.
-To this day, I love using gouache (a method of painting using opaque pigments ground in water and thickened with a glue-like substance), which is my favourite paint.
+Illuminated lettering – my mother and I joined forces and spent mother-daughter time exploring the art of illuminated lettering.
+To this day, I love using gouache, which is my favourite paint.

 Throughout the 1990’s my creative pursuits included:

-- Painted furniture – a natural progression from the furniture restoration was the exploration into painting furniture.
-I used a range of water based acrylic paints and immersed myself in exploring styles, painted effects and painting flora on a range of chairs and tables.
+Painted furniture – a natural progression from the furniture restoration was the exploration into painting furniture.
+I used water based acrylic paints and explored styles and painted effects on a range of chairs and tables.
 Two of the chairs I painted along with a set of bedside tables are still with me.

 In the first decade of the 2000’s it was:

-- Interior painting – I explored the challenges delivered through the use of different painted effects on various walls throughout my home.
-My poor husband often didn’t know what he was coming home to at the end of a day when I was on holidays!
+Interior painting – I explored and experimented with different painted effects on various walls throughout my home.
+My family didn’t know what they were coming home to sometimes when I was on holidays.

 2010 – Present

-- Shoe making – I have done several workshops learning how to make basic leather sandals.
-Though I love my sandals and thoroughly enjoyed learning how to paint leather, I’ve also discovered this is not a preferred medium or craft.
+Shoe making – I have done several workshops learning how to make basic leather sandals.
+I’ve realised that though I enjoyed learning and making my sandals, working with leather is not my preferred medium.
 I suspect this is due to my love of nature, our planet and all living things.

-- Weaving – though I started with weaving baskets, I have evolved this technique, using the same principals, to create 2D wall art and jewellery.
+Weaving – I started with weaving baskets, but have since used the same principals to create 2D wall art and jewellery.

-- String making – I love string making and use a range of materials.
+String / Twine making – I love string or twine making and use a range of materials.
 These include, but aren’t limited to, strips of fabric, banana fibre or even frayed marine rope found on the beach.
-I find I use my handmade string for so many of my different projects: ranging from my jewellery to joining parts of a project together.
+I find I use my handmade string / twine for many of my different projects.
+These range from my jewellery to joining parts of a project together.

-- Calligraphy – another natural progression from an earlier creative exploration – Illuminate lettering, the discipline of calligraphy helps me refocus when I become too scatty and too distracted.
+Calligraphy – another natural progression from an earlier creative exploration – Illuminate lettering.
+The discipline of calligraphy helps me refocus when I become too scatty and too distracted.
 This is especially when there are too many different ideas going on in my head.
 I particularly love zen tangles.
-My most recent calligraphy being the logo design for Nu4U. 🙂
+My most recent calligraphy project was the logo design for Nu4U. 🙂

-Being a lover of all things natural, creative and expressive, I’m highly motivated to share my learnings, loves, skills and techniques with you too.
-I invite you to explore the many FREE tips, instruction sheets and videos via the NuSkool Page and face-to-face during one of my Workshops.
+Being a teacher for over 30 years, I’m highly motivated to share what I know and have I’ve learnt.
+I invite you to explore the FREE tips, instruction sheets and videos via the NuSkool Page and face-to-face during one of my Workshops.
 If you live too far away, why not purchase my ” How to..” tutorials.